UsabilityEngineering/RoomArranger/README.md

 **Executive Summary**

+An executive summary for Phase III that describes your user test and what new things you learned and recommend from the analysis.
+This can also include how the findings influenced updates to your design artifacts (e.g. adding/changing scenarios, influencing wireframe workflow, etc.)

 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!